 Making a decision about a pregnancy often shines a bright light on our lives, showing us what is working and what is not.
 It can create a period of reflection that, although sometimes painful, helps us see things more clearly and refocuses us on our goals and priorities.
 It might help us better understand what we want and set us on the path to getting there.
-It can especially help us decide whether we want to be parents, and if we do to have a clearer sense of when, how and with whom.
-Our next pregnancy can be more planned and we can prepare first by working on our relationships, finances, homes, careers and health.
-We can give ourselves time to become more ready, mature, stable and experienced.
+It can especially help us decide whether we want to be parents, and if we do, to have a clearer sense of when, how and with whom.
+Our next pregnancy can be more planned and we can prepare first by working on things like our relationships, finances, homes, careers and health.
+We can give ourselves time to become more ready, whatever that means for us.